fiskl-accounting/help-docs/docs/getting-started/Journies/company-settings.md

 There are two distinct settings menus.
 The first relates to the account and the company and the second is for all user related settings.

-Your company account settings are available via gear icon on the top of the left menu and all your user related settings are accessible from the top right menu.
+Your company account settings are available via the gear icon on the top of the left menu and all your user related settings are accessible from the top right menu.

 ## Settings overview